 Letter of Demand

-- The period in which they can settle the matter (either in full or a payment plan)
+- the period in which they can settle the matter (either in full or through a payment plan); and

-- What action you will take if the matter is unresolved
+- what action you will take if the issue is unresolved.

-If the debt owed exceeds $10,000 and is less than $100,000, you can still bring an action against the debtor in the Local Court.
-If, however, the outstanding debt exceeds $100,000, you will bring your action in either the District Court or Supreme Court of NSW.
+However, if the outstanding debt exceeds $100,000, you will need to bring your action to either the District Court or Supreme Court of NSW.